Solicitors Specialising in Conveyancing Negligence Claims

 What is conveyancing?

-It’s the term used to describe the process of buying property –transferring the title of a property, land or structure upon a property from one person to a new owner.
+It’s the term used to describe the process of buying land or residential or commercial property –transferring the title of a property, land or structure on a property from one person to a new owner.

 What is a conveyancer?

-However the vast majority of professional negligence claims against solicitors are dealt with in the courts – and compensation is paid by the conveyancers insurance.
-Solicitors in particular are forced to carry a significant amount of professional indemnity cover – currently minimum £2 million but often considerably more.
+However the vast majority of professional negligence claims against solicitors are dealt with in the courts – and compensation is paid by the conveyancers’ insurance.
+Solicitors in particular are forced to carry a significant amount of professional indemnity cover – currently with a minimum of £2 million, but often considerably more.

 Click here to read more about Professional Negligence Claims and how our team can help you.

-What are the most common errors made by conveyancing solicitors?
+What are the most common errors made by negligent conveyancing solicitors?

 Amongst the more common mistakes made by conveyancing solicitors are the following